 Lt.
-Colombo investigates the murder of Rudy Matthews, an art collector who is found shot to death in his home.
-The killer is the dead man's nephew, art critic Dale Kingston who, with the help of his accomplice Tracy O'Connor, tries to mask the time of death and then give himself an alibi by attending an art exhibit From the outset, Colombo can't quite understand why one of the two missing paintings was by a lesser artist and why a thief wouldn't have taken something more expensive.
-Kingston tries to point Colombo in the direction of his aunt, Matthews ex-wife Edna.
-The fact that Matthews left everything, including his entire art collection, to her seems to support that idea.
-Colombo isn't buying it and sets a clever trap for him.
-Written by
+Columbo investigates the murder of Rudy Matthews, an art collector found shot to death in his home.
+The killer is the dead man's nephew, art critic Dale Kingston, who, with the help of his accomplice Tracy O'Connor, effectively masks the time of death to give himself an alibi at an art exhibit.
+From the outset, Columbo can't quite understand why the thief would have first selected a painting of lesser value before suddenly switching to the two most valuable paintings after the killing.
+Kingston tries to point Columbo in the direction of his aunt, Matthews' ex-wife Edna.
+The fact that Matthews left his entire art collection to her seems to support that idea.
+Columbo isn't buying it and sets a clever trap for him.

 Did You Know?

 While in the TV studio, Columbo asks Dale if the coffee machine works and Dale confirms it does.
-After Columbo puts coins in the coffee machine he instantly takes removes the cup of coffee from the machine (it would have taken some time for the machine to fill the cup).
+After Columbo puts coins in the coffee machine, he instantly removes the cup of coffee from the machine (which should have taken some time for the machine to fill).
 Columbo waves the hand holding the coffee around as if the cup was empty while talking to Dale.
-In the same scene we see the cup in his right hand, then it mysteriously disappears, only to re-appear at the end of the scene.
-At the end of the scene, Columbo puts the cup on a table after have never once taken a sip of the coffee.
+In the same scene the cup is in his right hand, then it disappears, only to re-appear at the end of the scene, where Columbo puts the cup on a table after having never once taken a sip of coffee.
 See more

 from Pictures at an Exhibition

 Heard during the cocktail party sequence in the art gallery See more